Magnetic Effects of Electric Current

 This rule states that “ When forefinger, central finger and thumb of left hand are stretched in such a way that they are mutually perpendicular to each other, if the forefinger indicates direction of magnetic field, central finger indicates the direction of current, then thumb will indicate the direction of motion of conductor i.e., force on the conductor.

 Q5.
 Draw the pattern of magnetic field lines produced around a current carrying straight conductor passing perpendicularly through a horizontal cardboard.
-State and apply the right-hand thumb rule to mark the direction of the field lines.
-How will the strength of the magnetic field change when the point where the magnetic field is to be determined is moved away from the straight conductor?
+State and apply right-hand thumb rule to mark the direction of the field lines.
+How will the strength of the magnetic field change when the point where magnetic field is to be determined is moved away from the straight conductor?
 Give reason to justify your answer.

 Explanation:

-Maxwell’s Right Hand Thumb rule states that if current carrying wire is imagined to be held in the right hand so that the thumb points in the direction of current, then the direction in which fingers encircle the wire will give the direction of magnetic field lines around the wire.
-If we hold the current carrying straight wire so that thumbs in upward direction points the direction of current, the direction of
+Maxwell’s Right Hand Thumb rule states that if current carrying wire is imagined to be held in the right hand so that thumb points in the direction of current, then the direction in which fingers encircle the wire will give the direction of magnetic field lines around the wire.
+If we hold the current carrying straight wire so that thumbs in upward direction points the direction of current, the direction of magnetic field lines will be anticlockwise.
+The strength of magnetic field is inversely proportional to the distance of the point of observation from the wire.
+So, as we move away from the wire the strength of magnet decreases.

 CBSE Class 10 Science Chapter wise Important Questions